programminghistorian/ph-submissions/lessons/geocoding-qgis.md

 The simplest way of mapping historical data is to join a table of data to a layer of map features.
 This technique is commonly used  by historians to create a map depicting a set of descriptive statistics for a set of data, for instance the number of individuals within a group originating from each county, or the proportion of inhabitants of each county working in a certain industry.
 However, joining tables to features in GIS only works on a one-to-one basis (or at least only one-to-one relationships can be used to define the appearance of the map).
 This means that only one value can exist per map feature for each attribute: it is not possible, for example, to associate more than one individual with a county polygon.
 For this reason, joins are best suited to representing the results of analysis completed in a spreadsheet or database.

 In this short tutorial we will map the total numbers of early modern University of Oxford alumni from each county.
-The file `AlumniCounties.csv` contains a summary of the full dataset which has already been created using a PivotTable in Microsoft Excel.
+The file `AlumniCounties.csv` contains a summary of the full dataset which has already been created using a [PivotTable](https://en.wikipedia.org/wiki/Pivot_table) in Microsoft Excel.
 Take a look at this file using your spreadsheet software to look at the column titles and the nature of the data contained in it.

-*NB*: QGIS is very sensitive to correct formatting of CSV files (specifically the type of line breaks).
+*NB*: QGIS is very sensitive to correct formatting of Comman Separated Values (CSV) files, specifically the type of line breaks.
 If you have difficulties using a CSV file created using Microsoft Excel (especially Excel 2007 or 2011 for MacOS) try re-saving the CSV file using LibreOffice Calc or Excel 2016.

 ## Tutorial: Joining Tables and Maps

 1. Open QGIS (on a Windows computer you will probably have many options within the QGIS Start Menu folder – choose the 'QGIS Desktop' option – not 'QGIS Browser' or 'GRASS')
-2. Set up a new Project file in QGIS and save it in your choice of location.(*NB.* QGIS defaults to saving 'relative pathnames' which means that as long as you save all of your project files in the same folder or its subfolders, you can move it to a different location – e.g. on a USB stick.
+2. Set up a new Project file in QGIS and save it in your choice of location. (*NB.* QGIS defaults to saving 'relative pathnames' which means that as long as you save all of your project files in the same folder or its subfolders, you can move it to a different location – e.g. on a USB stick.
 You can check this setting via the menu Project>Project Properties and the 'General' side tab)
 3. It is very important to set the Coordinate Reference System (CRS) to one that suits the data you will import, and the location you plan to map.
 Go to the menu `Project>Project Properties` and select the 'CRS' tab at the side.
 First select ‘Enable on the fly CRS transformation’ at the top of this window then use the filter box to find and select `OSGB 1936 / the British National Grid` with the authority ID `ESPG:27700` from under the projected coordinate systems heading.

 There is an important distinction between Geographic Coordinate Systems, which simply define measurement units and the datum, and Projected Coordinate Systems, which also define the way in which the globe is ‘flattened’ onto a map.
 OSGB is available in both variants in QGIS, so choose the projected version to get a map in which the UK appears the shape you would expect.